gimjay23/weather-app/README.md

 ## Assignment III

+# Update II: Search Functionality added

 # Update 1: several changes made; yet to add routing and conversion

 ## To Do
 - Weather page to have a useState feature that allows for conversion of celsius to fahrenheit when the C or the F is clicked.
-- Search Functionality to be added
 - Page Routing with Home, About, and Login Pages